America's Car-Mart (CRMT)

 nullAI Analysis | Feedback

-Douglas W. Campbell, Jr. Chief Executive Officer and President
+Douglas Campbell, Chief Executive Officer and President

-Douglas W. Campbell, Jr. became Chief Executive Officer and President of America's Car-Mart in October 2023, having served as President for the prior year.
-Before joining America's Car-Mart in 2022, he held the position of Senior Vice President, Head of Fleet Services for the Americas, at Avis Budget Group.
-His responsibilities at Avis Budget Group included leading wholesale, retail, and factory program disposals, overseeing the strategic growth of direct-to-consumer initiatives, and modernizing a business-to-business online direct sales platform.
-Prior to Avis Budget Group, he worked in both corporate and field leadership capacities at AutoNation, and spent 15 years at Coral Springs Auto Mall, where he advanced from finance manager to executive general manager, managing various new and used vehicle brands.
+Douglas Campbell became Chief Executive Officer and President in October 2023, after serving as President for the prior year.
+Before joining America's Car-Mart in October 2022, Mr. Campbell was Senior Vice President, Head of Fleet Services for the Americas, at Avis Budget Group.
+He also served as Vice President of Remarketing at Avis Budget Group, leading their wholesale, retail, and factory program disposals.
+Mr. Campbell led the strategic growth of the direct-to-consumer initiative and the overhaul of a business-to-business online direct sales platform at Avis Budget Group.
+Prior to Avis Budget Group, he worked for AutoNation in both corporate and field leadership roles.
+Previously, he spent 15 years at Coral Springs Auto Mall as an Executive General Manager, overseeing several brands selling both new and used vehicles.

-Jonathan Collins Chief Financial Officer
+Jonathan Collins, Chief Financial Officer

-Vickie D. Judy Chief Accounting Officer
+Vickie D. Judy, Chief Accounting Officer

 AI Analysis | Feedback